-- o Automatic switching to unauthenticated protocol exchange.
-This behaviour invalidates the initial purposes of authentication and is commonly viewed as "unacceptable" ([RIP2-AUTH] Section 5.1, [OSPF2-AUTH] Section 3.2, [OSPF3-AUTH] Section 3). - o Stopping routing information exchange over the interface.
-This behaviour is likely to impact regular traffic routing and is commonly viewed as "not advisable" (ibid.). - o Use of the "most recently expired" key over its intended lifetime range.
-This behaviour is commonly recommended for implementation (ibid.), although it may become a problem due to an offline cryptographic attack (see item (e) of Section 9) or a compromise of the key.
+- Automatic switching to unauthenticated protocol exchange.
+This behaviour invalidates the initial purposes of authentication and is commonly viewed as "unacceptable" ([RIP2-AUTH] Section 5.1, [OSPF2-AUTH] Section 3.2, [OSPF3-AUTH] Section 3, [OSPF3-AUTH-BIS] Section 3). - Stopping routing information exchange over the interface.
+This behaviour is likely to impact regular traffic routing and is commonly viewed as "not advisable" ([RIP2-AUTH], [OSPF2-AUTH], [OSPF3-AUTH]), although [OSPF3-AUTH-BIS] is different in this regard. - Use of the "most recently expired" key over its intended lifetime range.
+This behaviour is recommended for implementation in [RIP2-AUTH], [OSPF2-AUTH], [OSPF3-AUTH], but not in

+[OSPF3-AUTH-BIS].
+The use may become a problem due to an offline cryptographic attack (see item (f) of Section 9) or a compromise of the key.
 In addition, telling a recently expired key from a key never ever been in a use may be impossible after a router restart.